vvorobjov/nrp-core/README.md

 # Required for using docker with ssh
 pip install paramiko

-# Python package of python_on_whales is required if want to invoke nrp-core remotely with compose (See guides/remote_docker_compose.dox)
+# The Python packages 'python_on_whales' and 'pyyaml' are required to invoke nrp-core remotely with the Docker Compose (see guides/remote_docker_compose.dox for details).
-pip install python-on-whales
+pip install python-on-whales pyyaml

 # 4- Installing ROS